Anti-racism: 1960s expansion

-The struggles against racial segregation in the United States and South African apartheid including Sharpeville massacre saw increased articulation of ideas opposed to racism of all kinds.
+The struggles against racial segregation in the United States, South African apartheid, and antisemitism in France saw increased articulation of ideas opposed to racism of all kinds.

 During the Civil Rights Movement, Jim Crow laws were repealed in the South and blacks finally re-won the right to vote in Southern states.
 Dr. Martin Luther King Jr. was an influential force, and his "I Have a Dream" speech is a condensation of his egalitarian ideology.